ADHD? Autism? AuDHD? OCD? SPD?

 Adam comes to the adult neurodivergent education field with 18 years of experience constructing engaging online education frameworks for personal development and mental health goals.

 An award-winning copywriter, screenwriter and independent researcher, Adam holds certifications in ADHD coaching and understanding Autism.
-He’s worked with integrative therapists, anthropologists and teachers of Eastern spiritual schools.
+He’s worked with a wide range of experts from integrative therapists to anthropologists and teachers of Eastern spiritual schools.

-With co-founder and wife Livia, Adam spent over 2400 hours developing training materials and personalised adaptations for neurodivergent clients, team leads and small business owners.
+With co-founder and wife Livia, Adam has over 2400 hours developing neurodivergence-friendly trainings, and over 500 hours of coaching and mentoring neurodivergent adults.

-Specialist subjects: ADHD, neurodivergence spectrum overlaps, making systems make sense
+Specialist subjects: AuDHD, co-occurrences, making systems make sense

 Livia Farkas